coderodde/WikiGameKiller.java/README.md

 Also, the search may return an empty path even if one non-empty path exists.
 If something like that happens, it is advised to tweek the search parameters until successful.

-Finally, the program cannot switch between Wikipedia languaged.
+Finally, the program cannot switch between Wikipedia languages.